-Foodies, sandwich aficionados, and lovers of off-the-beaten-path food options, come closer; I've got a New Orleans secret to share with you.
-It's an increasingly poorly-kept secret, sure, but it still hasn't made most of the guidebooks and most locals are too protective to tell you about it.
-I'm breaking the code of silence.
-Verti Marte.
+Foodies, sandwich aficionados, and lovers of off-the-beaten-path food options, here's a New Orleans secret.
+It's an increasingly poorly-kept secret, sure, but it still hasn't made most of the guidebooks and most locals are too protective to tell you about it: Verti Marte.

-Make your order.
-The menu is overwhelming, I understand.
+The menu is overwhelming.
 Start with the basics (you can come back for more).
 Try the oyster po-boy, or maybe the shrimp or catfish.
 If you're really hungry, get an "All That Jazz" -- grilled ham, turkey, shrimp, swiss and American cheese, grilled mushrooms, and the house specialty "wow sauce."

 Not a seafood fan?
 Try the roast beef po-boy.
 Vegetarian?
 Try the green giant (mushrooms, onions, bell peppers).
 Technically speaking, and by the standards of any other American city's portions, two people can split one full-sized po-boy sandwich.

 Eventually (it might take a few minutes), they'll call your name.
 Go back and grab your sandwich and ticket, and take them, along with your chips and soda, to the registers at the front.
-Pay (cash only), get your bag, and then hightail it back to your hotel, or if that's too far, to a bench at the French Market or in Jackson Square.
+Pay (cash only), get your bag, and then hightail it back to your hotel, or if that's too far, to a bench in nearby Jackson Square.

-Don't fall for the tourist traps -- head to Verti Marte.
+Don't fall for the tourist traps for your po-boy (there are plenty of them) -- head to Verti Marte.
 It doesn't get much more authentic than this.

 1201 Royal St. / (504) 525-4767